AsoStrife/Computer-Vision-Project/README.md

 ------

-In general the first thing that we can notice is that splitting the images into blocks in order to calculate the LBP is essential to obtain satisfactory results.
+In general the first thing that can be notice is that splitting the images into blocks in order to calculate the LBP is essential to obtain satisfactory results.

 Splitting the images into 12*12 get the best results.